Updated December 11, 2019

 Cachama fish, tacacho mocoano, chonta duro

-Carnaval de los Blancos y Negros (3 – 6 January);
+Carnaval de Los Blancos y Negros (January 3rd through 6th);

 Fiestas Patronales (October)

-Carnaval de Negros y Blancos (3 – 7 January);
+Carnaval de Negros y Blancos (January 3rd through 7th);

-Excursions out of Colombia’s third-largest city abound.
-Stroll through the streets of the colonial villages of Buga and Yotoco.
+Excursions out of Colombia’s third-largest city are plentiful.
+Stroll through the streets of the nearby colonial villages of Buga and Yotoco.
 Hikers and birdwatchers, you will be delighted by Los Farallones National Park and Laguna de Sonso Nature Reserve, as well as El 18 and Bosque Yotoco.
 Railroad buffs can hop the Café y Azúcar tourist train.

 Sancocho de pescado, sancocho de gallina, cazuela, arroz atollaó, caspiroletas.